SiR-Frazier/word_definer/README.md

 ## Description

-_This application allows users to view the already existing terms and definitions on the page, as well as create their own list of terms._
+_This application allows users create an ongoing list of words and definitions on the page, as well as add additional definitions to said words._

 ## Setup/Installation Requirements